 What are the concrete and sustainable benefits of the project for the target group?

-Does the project promote the potentials of the target group?
+Does the project promote the potential of the target group?

 Does the project contribute to the social appreciation of the target group?